 Duckwrth is an outsider.
 He always has been.

 And now with a move to New York City giving him even more momentum, Duckwrth is even more determined to unite all his former outsiders on a larger scale.
 He's already hooked up with The Kickdrums to make music and is focused on diving headfirst into music that not only reflects the fractured, often violent times we live in, but points towards the future.
-And while some amount of his plan is necessarily logistical - there's simply more opportunities to collaborate, link with media and get funding in NYC than the Bay - ultimately Duckwrth feels like his success hinges on his continued personal and musical evolution.
+And while some amount of his plan is necessarily logistical— there are simply more opportunities to collaborate, link with media and get funding in NYC than the Bay—ultimately Duckwrth feels like his success hinges on his continued personal and musical evolution.
 As he said, the most important thing is to simply make sure he's "living to be instead of living to have."